Billy-Dickson/Billy-Dickson.github.io/_posts/2025-09-08-Docker-CoreDNS.md

     dnssec
     reload

-#    If your running Promethus to collect stats, do feel free to uncomment
+# If your running Promethus to collect stats
-#    the command below.
+# do feel free to uncomment below.
 #    prometheus :9153
 ```

 ## Docker Compose